nvdla/doc/doc/hw/v1/ias/unit_description.rst

 while two other buffers can use bank0~bank14.
 If weight format is uncompressed, WMB buffer is not assigned with any bank.
 In this case data buffer and weight buffer can fully use all 16 banks.
-If total required banks are less than 16, remaining banks are used.
+If total required banks are less than 16, the remaining banks are unused.

-Each buffers act like circular buffers.
+Each buffer acts as circular buffers.
 New input data/weight/WMB has incremental entry address.
-If the address reaches the max, it turns to zero and increase again.
+If the address reaches the max, it wraps to zero and then starts increasing again.

 .. _fig_image18_cbuf: